Screening and Referrals

 No 2nd Semester Screening |

-1 | Parent/Teacher Referral: Students that score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. *Fall nomination/referral window opens after the Fall STAR Reading and Math scores are posted and closes on November 1 of each year. | STAR reading and math for screening: Students that have scored at or above the 95th percentile will move on to individualized assessment. |
+1 | Parent/Teacher Referral: Students who score at or above the 95th percentile on either the STAR Early Literacy or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Early Literacy or Math assessment. *Fall nomination/referral window opens after the Fall STAR Early Literacy and Math scores are posted and closes on November 1 of each year. | STAR reading and math for screening: Students who score at or above the 95th percentile in both areas will proceed to individualized assessment. |

-2 | Parent/Teacher Referral: Students that score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. | CogAT (Brief Form): Students that have scored at or above the 90th percentile will move on to individualized assessment. |
+2 | Parent/Teacher Referral: Students who score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. | Naglieri-NV (Nonverbal): Students who score within the top 5% of second-grade Rockwood students on this assessment may proceed to an individualized assessment. |

-3 | Parent/Teacher Referral: Students that score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. |
+3 | Parent/Teacher Referral: Students who score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. |

-4 | Parent/Teacher Referral: Students that score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. | STAR reading and math for screening: Students that have scored at or above the 95th percentile will move on to individualized assessment. |
+4 | Parent/Teacher Referral: Students who score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. | STAR reading and math for screening: Students who score at or above the 95th percentile will proceed to individualized assessment. |

-5 - 8 | Parent/Teacher Referral: Students that score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. *Fall nomination/referral window opens after the Fall STAR Reading and Math scores are posted and closes on November 1 of each year. | Parent/Teacher Referral: Students that score at or above the 95th percentile on either the STAR.
+5 - 8 | Parent/Teacher Referral: Students who score at or above the 95th percentile on either the STAR Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. *Fall nomination/referral window opens after the Fall STAR Reading and Math scores are posted and closes on November 1 of each year. | Parent/Teacher Referral: Students who score at or above the 95th percentile on either the STAR.
 Reading or Math and obtain a score at or above the 80th percentile in the other subject of the STAR Reading or Math assessment. * Spring nomination/referral window opens after the Winter STAR Reading and Math scores are posted and closes on April 1 of each year. |

-9 - 12 | Teacher Referral: Students that score at or above the 95 th percent on End-of-Semester/Course district common assessments. *Fall nomination/referral window opens at the beginning of the academic year and closes on November 1 of each year. | Teacher Referral: Students that score at or above the 95 th percent on End-of-Semester/Course district common assessments. * Spring nomination/referral window opens the beginning of second semester and closes on April 1 of each year. |
+9 - 12 | Teacher Referral: Students who score at or above 95% on the End-of-Semester/Course district common assessments. *Fall nomination/referral window opens at the beginning of the academic year and closes on November 1 of each year. | Teacher Referral: Students who score at or above 95% on the End-of-Semester/Course district common assessments. * Spring nomination/referral window opens at the beginning of the second semester and closes on April 1 of each year. |

 Referrals

-Referrals are due to the identification office by November 1st of each year.
-Referral forms can be obtained by contacting your child's school counselor or the CCL Identification Office.
-Students being referred must meet the following criteria:
+Referrals must be submitted to the CCL Identification Office by November 1 each year.
+Referral forms can be obtained by contacting your child’s school counselor or the CCL Identification Office.